Why Don’t More Community College Students Transfer to Four-Year Schools?

 Why Don’t Some Community College Students Transfer?

-Though the majority of students entering community college indicate an intention to transfer or otherwise pursue a bachelor’s degree, fewer than one-third actually transfer within six years.
-Every student’s experience is unique, but there are some common obstacles that keep some community college students from fulfilling their intent to transfer.
+Though most students entering community college indicate an intention to transfer or otherwise pursue a bachelor’s degree, fewer than one-third transfer within six years.
+Every student’s experience is unique, but some common obstacles keep some community college students from fulfilling their intent to transfer.

 Transfer students tend to take more time to graduate, often because they aren’t enrolled full-time, but obstacles are more likely to be financial than a lack of academic readiness.
 Some of these obstacles are the same reasons why community college students don’t transfer to a four-year school.